jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

     }
 ```

+#### Aggregate Rehydration

+Last thing to mention about aggregate design, is to understand (at a high level) how event-sourced aggregates are created in memory by your code.

+When your repository returns you an instance of a new aggregate that was pulled from storage, the instance of your root aggregate class has under gone the following process:

+> Note: you can follow the implementation of the
+`EventSourcingDddCommandStore<TAggregateRoot>.LoadAsync()` method for more details

+1. The instance aggregate was created by calling the `Rehydrate()` method of your class, with the
+   `identifier` of the aggregate.
+This creates a new instance of your aggregate, but it is not initialized yet into its current state.
+2. The
+   `LoadChanges()` method is called on the aggregate, and this replays all the events (from storage) in-order through the
+   `OnStateChanged()` method, but with the flag
+   `isReconstituting = true`.
+Which means that we are loading the aggregates complete state in one shot.
+No invariant checks.
+It is important to understand that events are only replayed through the aggregate, and not through any child entities, which means that if the aggregate does not delegate these events to child entities, then they will not be initialized correctly.

+Once the aggregate root is initialized, then use cases can be run, more events can be raised that change the state of the aggregate root.

 ### Entity Design

 Every root aggregate can have a hierarchy of child/descendent entities and value objects.
 They can be single entities or collections of entities.

 > Think of entities as the branches of a tree.
 Think of value objects as the leaves of a tree.

-Entities are typically named (in the code) with the suffix: `Entity` to distinguish them from other types that are used throughout the other Layers of the codebase, such as those with the same name in the read models and resources for the same subdomain.
+Entities can be named (in the code) with the suffix:
+`Entity` to distinguish them from other domain types (like value objects) that are used throughout the other Layers of the codebase, such as those with the same name in the read models and resources for the same subdomain.

+The current naming convention, is that they have no suffix.

-An entity class should derive from `EntityBase,` and the designer should decide whether the state of the ancestor aggregate is going to be persisted in an event stream (using an EventStore) or in a traditional snapshot persistence store (e.g., a database).
+An entity class should derive from
+`EntityBase,` and the designer should decide whether the state of the ancestor aggregate is going to be persisted in an event stream (using an Event Store) or in a traditional snapshot persistence store (e.g., a database table).

+> If your aggregate root is event sourced, all your entities will also be event-sourced as well.
+If your aggregate root is snapshotted, all your entities will also be snapshotted.

 For example,